 What are the consequences of having an online reputation that is in disrepute?
 One bad post can cost you more than you can imagine.
 In the cache of information that is constantly updated online, anything that is posted – whether it is positive or negative – can easily lead back to you.
-Unwanted negative content from Google search engine result pages can;
+Unwanted negative content from Google search engine result pages can:

-• Negatively influence your public image.
+- Negatively influence your public image.

-• Disesteem an individual personally or professionally.
+- Disesteem an individual personally or professionally.

-• Create doubt about the overall quality of your products or services and your ability to deliver value.
+- Create doubt about the overall quality of your products or services and your ability to deliver value.

 Why Is Negative Content on the Internet So Popular?

 Search engines implement algorithms that give people the answer to their queries, but it’s only part of human nature to give more attention to negative details than to positive ones.
 In fact, when people are searching for general terms, search engines show them a broad set of results.
 However, people are more likely to click on the negative links rather than the positive ones, making the negative links rank higher.
-To remove negative information from the internet you need to consider some search engine algorithms.
+To remove negative information online, you need to consider some search engine algorithms.

 As for Google and other search engines, they implement multiple algorithms to always satisfy the user intent.
 Two of the most important algorithms that Google applies are Query Deserves Diversity (QDD) and Query Deserves Freshness (QDF).